1963 Penny Value Checker: Errors List, “D” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-The auction history below reveals the true trajectory of this remarkable variety’s market appreciation over the past decade.
+The auction history below reveals the full market appreciation trajectory for this variety over the past decade.

 Current market activity demonstrates sustained collector demand.